urschrei/pyzotero/doc/index.rst

 Optional: MCP Server
 ~~~~~~~~~~~~~~~~~~~~

-Pyzotero includes an optional `MCP <https://modelcontextprotocol.io>`_ server that exposes your local Zotero library and the Semantic Scholar integration as tools for LLM applications such as Claude Desktop.
+Pyzotero includes an optional `MCP <https://modelcontextprotocol.io>`_ server that exposes your local Zotero library and the Semantic Scholar integration.

 To install Pyzotero with the MCP server: